-- Pr.
-Antonella MASTRORILLI, Full Professor at ENSAPL, PhD in Sciences and Techniques of Architecture, specialised in relationships between Architecture, Sciences and new Technologies (C3-C6)
+- Prof. Antonella MASTRORILLI, Full Professor at ENSAPL, PhD in Sciences and Techniques of Architecture, specialised in relationships between Architecture, Sciences and new Technologies (C3-C6)

-- Pr.
-Rochdi MERZOUKI, Full Professor at Polytech Lille, PhD in Robotics, specialised in robotic systems and mechatronics robots (C7)
+- Prof. Rochdi MERZOUKI, Full Professor at Polytech Lille, PhD in Robotics, specialised in robotic systems and mechatronics robots (C7)

-- Pr.
-Sébastien RÉMOND, Full Professor at IMTLD, PhD in Civil Engineering, specialised in rheological characterisation, mixture proportioning of concrete containing industrial by-products and concrete 3D printing (C1-C2-C5)
+- Prof. Sébastien RÉMOND, Full Professor at IMTLD, PhD in Civil Engineering, specialised in rheological characterisation, mixture proportioning of concrete containing industrial by-products and concrete 3D printing (C1-C2-C5)

 The scientific programme of 3D BUILD 2019 is divided in two parts on the following topics: